tihartmann/CountEx-VQA/README.md

 flask run
 ```

-## Acknowledgement
+## Acknowledgements
 This project uses a pre-trained MUTAN VQA-Model as described by Ben-younes et al. (2017) in their paper [*MUTAN: Multimodal Tucker Fusion for Visual Question Answering*](https://arxiv.org/abs/1705.06676).
-The code and pre-trained models can be found in [this repository](https://github.com/Cadene/vqa.pytorch)
+The code and pre-trained models can be found in [this repository](https://github.com/Cadene/vqa.pytorch).